ChristineClemens/TheSemicolons/README.md

     * github

 ## Development
+In the future, we would like to implement the following changes and additions:
 * Transfer books between user libraries.
 * Allow exchanged books to appear in library with the option of putting them back into circulation or removing them from circulation.
 * Add book exchange confirmation functionality.
 * Employ the PageExchange model to build other share community applications that focus on the exchange of other products._Ex. tools, electronics, clothing, etc._

-### Contributers
+## Contributers

-The links to github accounts of contributers on this project:
+The links to the GitHub accounts of contributers on this project:

 [Shayanne](https://github.com/ShayanneSamarasinghe)